Before and After

 Midlife and beyond

 The year before I left the convent I got a job at an archives for a group of priests and brothers.
 It began as an assistant to the archivist.
 Things happened and I was the lone person in charge of myself.
 I worked there 12 years.
 Toward the end of that time the historian of this group took charge.
 I retired at age 62 and moved in with my mother in sunny Florida.
-That’s been a another wonderful chapter in a life I’ve found rich and rewarding.
+That’s been another wonderful chapter in a life I’ve found rich and rewarding.